 July 22, 2019

-This working document serves as a basis for a contribution to the Grands Arrêts de la Propriété intellectuelle (major cases in Intellectual Property), published under the direction of Michel Vivant, in the new section devoted to Regulatory perspective (written in French).
+This working document serves as a basis for a contribution to the Grands Arrêts de la Propriété intellectuelle (major cases in Intellectual Property), published under the direction of Michel Vivant, in the new section devoted to Regulatory perspective.

 Conceived as a "regulatory tool", intellectual property is then used by the State as an "incentive for innovation".
 Public authorities adopt solutions that stem from sectoral concerns that permeate intellectual property.
 Because the economic sectors become prime, the systemic perspective then prevails in the solutions retained in the judgments passed by the courts.